 A heat rash will typically sting and feel itchy.
 If there is more pain involved, it could be a sign of infection, so see your doctor.

-To learn more about rashes or to set up a screening, make an appointment today with Pruett Dermatology of Key West and Islamorada, FL.
-Dr. Pruett and his team offer the highest quality of dermatological services in a compassionate and state of the art setting.
+To learn more about rashes or to set up a screening, make an appointment today with Keys Dermatology of Key West and Islamorada, FL.
+Our providers offer the highest quality of dermatological services in a compassionate and state of the art setting.